Using Steampipe in a GitLab CI/CD Pipeline

 - su jon -c "steampipe query hn.sql"

 That's it!
-Now you can use any of Steampipe's plugins and mods to enrich your GitLab pipelines.
+Now you can use any of Steampipe's plugins to enrich your GitLab pipelines.